Jiushin Ryu is not an art in itself. It is a ‘school of thought’ within the art of Jujutsu.

 As a fighting style, Jiushin Ryu Jujutsu is a modern style with modern training methods, includes old school techniques and its values are embedded in ‘Budo’ (Japanese Way of Martial Arts) and ‘Butoku’ (Martial Virtues).

-The syllabus is to provide a good basis in all aspects such as: striking (Atemi Waza): punching (Tsuki) and kicking (Keri), grappling (Katame Waza), breaking balance (Kuzushi), joint locking skills (Kansetsu Waza), strangles and choking (Shime Waza), holds and pinning (Osae Waza), throws (Nage Waza), ground techniques (Ne Waza), seated techniques (Suwari Waza), escapes (Hazushi) and counters (Kaeshi Waza), combinations (Renraku Waza), variations (Henka Waza), basic vital points (Kyusho Waza) and basic resuscitation (Kappo), correct knowledge & implications of the body using the previous mentioned and (self-
+The syllabus is to provide a solid basis in all aspects of Jujutsu, such as: striking (Atemi Waza): punching (Tsuki) and kicking (Keri), grappling (Katame Waza), breaking balance (Kuzushi), joint locking skills (Kansetsu Waza), strangles and choking (Shime Waza), holds and pinning (Osae Waza), throws (Nage Waza), ground techniques (Ne Waza), escapes (Hazushi) and counters (Kaeshi Waza), combinations (Renraku Waza), variations (Henka Waza), basic vital and weak points (Kyusho Waza) and basic resuscitation (Kappo), correct knowledge & implications of the body using the previous mentioned and (self-

 Mudansha (A student without a Dan grade / Kyu level students) -